What is Tax Planning: A Comprehensive Guide (2023)

 Each tax situation is different.
 The best way to proceed is to discuss your tax strategy with your tax advisor.
 Here are some more advanced tax considerations you may discuss.

 A Roth conversion is when you transfer money from a pre-tax retirement account (like a traditional IRA) into a Roth IRA.
-You do have to pay taxes on a Roth conversion
+You do have to pay taxes on a Roth conversion, unless the converted amount is from a nondeductible IRA, which you already paid taxes on.

 In order to consider how Roth conversions fit into your personal finances, you should consider: